-In the first phase, we break the xFDD down into 'per switch' xFDDs, since not every switch needs the entire xFDD to process packets.
-Splitting the xFDD is straightforward, given placement information: stateless tests and actions can happen anywhere, but reads and writes of states have to happen on switches storing them.
-For example, edge switches $(I_1 \text{ and }$ $I_2$ , and $D_1$ to $D_4$ ) only need to process packets up to the state tests, e.g., tests 3 and 8, and write the test number in the packet's SNAP-header showing how far into the xFDD they made progress.
-Then, they send the packets to $C_6$ , which has the corresponding state variables, orphan and susp-client. $C_6$ , on the other hand, does not need the top part of the xFDD.
-It just needs the subtrees containing its state variables to continue processing the packets sent to it from the edges.
-The per-switch xFDDs are then translated to switch-level configurations, by a straightforward traversal of the xFDD.
+In the first phase, we break the xFDD down into 'per-switch' xFDDs, since not every switch needs the entire xFDD to process packets.
+Splitting the xFDD is straightforward given placement information: stateless tests and actions can happen anywhere, but reads and writes of state variables must happen on switches storing them.
+For example, edge switches (I_1 and I_2 , and D_1 to D_4) only need to process packets up to the state tests, e.g., tests 3 and 8, and write the test number in the packet's SNAP-header showing how far into the xFDD they progressed.
+Then, they send the packets to C_6 , which has the corresponding state variables, orphan and susp-client.
+C_6 , on the other hand, does not need the top part of the xFDD.
+It just needs the subtrees containing its state variables to continue processing the packets sent from the edges.
+The per-switch xFDDs are then translated to switch-level configurations, by a straightforward traversal of the xFDD (See §5).

 In the second phase, we generate a set of match-action rules that take packets through the paths decided by the MILP.
-These paths comply with the state ordering also used in the xFDD, thus they will get packets to switches with the right states in the right order.
+These paths comply with the state ordering used in the xFDD, thus they get packets to switches with the right states in the right order.
 Note that packets contain the path identifier (the OBS inport and outport, (u, v) pair in this case) and the "routing" match-action rules are generated in terms of this identifier to forward them on the correct path.
-Additionally, note that it may not always be possible to decide the egress port v for a packet upon entry if its outport depends on state.
-We make the observation that in that case, all the paths for possible outports of the packet pass the state variables it needs.
-We pick one of these paths in proportion to their capacity and show, in the extended version [40], that traffic on these paths remains in their capacity limit.
+Additionally, note that it may not always be possible to decide the egress port vfor a packet upon entry if its outport depends on state.
+We observe that in that case, all the paths for possible outports of the packet pass the state variables it needs.
+We load-balance over these paths in proportion to their capacity and show, in the extended version [42], that traffic on these paths remains in their capacity limit.

-As an example of packets being handled by generated rules, consider a DNS response with source IP 10.0.1.1 and destination IP 10.0.6.6, entering the network from port 1.
-The rules on $I_1$ process the packet up to test 8 in the xFDD, tag the packet with the path identifier (1, 6) and number 8.
-The packet is then sent to $C_6$ .
-There, $C_6$ will process the packet from test 8, update state variables accordingly, and send the packet to $D_4$ to exit the network from port 6.
+To see an example of how packets are handled by generated rules, consider a DNS response with source IP 10.0.1.1 and destination IP 10.0.6.6, entering the network from port 1.
+The rules on I_1 process the packet up to test 8 in the xFDD, tag the packet with the path identifier (1, 6) and number 8.
+The packet is then sent to C_6 .
+There, C_6 will process the packet from test 8, update state variables accordingly, and send the packet to D_4 to exit the network from port 6.